-Cuban American artist, educator, Arts Envoy exchange alumna, and 2020 Citizen Diplomacy Action Fund (CDAF) winner Agnes Chaves is empowering young people to live more consciously.
+Cuban American artist, educator, Arts Envoy exchange alumna, and 2020 Citizen Diplomacy Action Fund (CDAF) winner Agnes Chavez is empowering young people to live more consciously.
 With her love for projection art, Agnes has combined technology with artistic expression to tackle environmental challenges and to inspire citizens to play their part in achieving a more sustainable world.

 Until 2009, Agnes had been a successful studio artist and metal sculptor.
 When she first saw an example of large-scale mapping projected onto a building, though, she had a creative epiphany.
 Around this time, Agnes saw that projectors and mapping software were becoming more accessible and affordable, and she decided to team up with programmers Jared Tarbell and Alessandro Saccoia to explore the overlap between mapping technology and data visualization art.